 - It’s illegal to feed pigeons in Venice, Italy

 - In England, even pasting a postal stamp of the Queen’s image upside down is considered treason

-- In Spain, driving with flip-flops are considered criminal offence
+- In Spain, driving with flip-flops are considered a criminal offense

 - In Greece, wearing high heels is banned.

-- Driving with headlights off in the day time is an offence in Denmark.
+- Driving with headlights off in the daytime is an offense in Denmark.